For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 View in the Course Catalog

-Justice Studies Minor
+Minor in Justice Studies

 The Justice Studies minor is designed for students who wish to connect their major fields of study with a justice-focused curriculum.
 The minor explores mostly place-based social, economic, health, and environmental risk factors in ways that extend beyond the traditional criminal justice system.
 With emphases on engaged learning, co-curricular opportunities, and data-driven problem-solving, the Justice Studies minor both educates and gives students the tools needed to practice “justice” across a wide spectrum of broader fields of study.